Articles

 Why Income Protection – the benefits

-Asset acquisition and wealth accumulation are fairly widely-held objectives in our society: protecting the ability to continue those strategies in the face of health- or accident-induced adversities is at least as important as protecting the assets themselves.
-Income Protection Insurance (also referred to as Salary Continuance Insurance in superannuation and some group policy situations) at the personal level; and Business Expense Insurance, particularly for small business owners and self-employed businesses – are key elements in providing that protection.
+Asset acquisition and wealth accumulation are fairly widely-held objectives in our society.
+Protecting the ability to continue those strategies in the face of health- or accident-induced adversities is at least as important as protecting the assets themselves.
+Key elements in providing that protection, are –

 These insurance policies provide a continuing income stream during the period of incapacity (subject to the terms of the policy accepted) – and remove at least some of the financial stress that might otherwise inhibit the recovery process.